The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 TIP #2: Consider joining the pre-show talk before the main performance begins, especially if you are new to opera or not familiar with the particular production.
 The background information is very interesting and can be helpful in understanding the story.

 TIP #3: Except for the fact that you have to look up extra high to see the screen with the surtitles, the best seats in the house, arguably, in our opinion, are at the very front of the theatre, and in the middle of the auditorium.
-Here you can see the full stage, and the actors up close (which is a wonderful and amazing experience).
+There you can see the full stage, and the actors up close (which is a wonderful and amazing experience).

 Things to Know about the Show

 TIP #2: Don’t forget that the words of the singing are projected (in English) on a screen above the stage.
 Consequently, even if you don’t understand Italian, you can still understand the story and what the actors are singing.
-Even when the production is in English, the surtitles can still be helpful.
+Even when the production is in English, the subtitles can still be helpful.

-TIP #3: The surtitles are easy to see from pretty much everywhere in the theatre.
+TIP #3: The subtitles are easy to see from pretty much everywhere in the theatre.
 If you plan to rely on them heavily, however, you might not want to sit in the first few rows, especially if you have a bad neck.

 Other Information